There was a time, when mail spoofing was an art, was a thing to impress people, was a way to phish attack someone.

 Certainly as every security system comes with an overhead, These standard make mail processing resource intensive.
 There are many ways to reduce processing cost keeping security upto-date.

-There were many spamming attacks originating on behalf of our site, post implementation of DMARC using DMARC Sonar, they almost reduced 80% after few months.
+There were many spamming attacks originating on behalf of our site, post implementation of DMARC using DMARC Plus, they almost reduced 80% after few months.

 One thing to note – if you make a single mistake in any of DNS record you can miss all your mails – So its better to take advice from someone who knows Standard well & can help you in deploying.
 Make sure you go Slow…